netverify/netverify.github.io/_posts/2020-06-30-talk-to-a-network-operator-today.md

 Crucially, we found critical empirical evidence that networks with a greater degree of change -- either frequent changes, or changes that are big in scope, or both -- were more susceptible to failures (as indicated by higher incidence of trouble tickets).
 This in particular hinted at a potentially important use case that the state-of-the-art dataplane verification tools may be missing, namely, proactive verification.
 Dataplane verification tools verify just the current snapshot of the network's forwarding state.
 Given the frequency of changes, and the relationship between changes and outages, we felt that network operators may also be interested in whether the modifications might result in violations of properties.

-Our informal conversation with operators from [US Big-10](https://bigten.org) schools (of which [UW-Madison](https://wisc.edu) is one) confirmed this for
-us: operators indicate that they would much rather analyze configuration changes before deployment, rather than identify bugs when they manifest after deployment, by which time it is often already too late!
+Our informal conversation with operators from [US Big-10](https://bigten.org) schools (of which [UW-Madison](https://wisc.edu) is one) confirmed this for us: operators indicate that they would much rather analyze configuration changes before deployment, rather than identify bugs when they manifest after deployment, by which time it is often already too late!
+About the same time, a group of researchers presented [Batfish](https://www.usenix.org/system/files/conference/nsdi15/nsdi15-paper-fogel.pdf) -- the first control plane verifier to ``derive the actual data plane that would emerge given a configuration and environment.''
+Using Batfish, the researchers uncovered a variety of bugs in two real university networks.

-Analyzing operational data and talking to operators thus opened the door to our work on [ARC](https://aaron.gember-jacobson.com/docs/gember-jacobson2016arc.pdf) and subsequently, [Tiramisu](https://www.usenix.org/system/files/nsdi20-paper-abhashkumar.pdf), tools for proactive verification of network control planes.
+Our own and others' analysis of operational data and discussions with operators thus opened the door to our work on [ARC](https://aaron.gember-jacobson.com/docs/gember-jacobson2016arc.pdf) and subsequently, [Tiramisu](https://www.usenix.org/system/files/nsdi20-paper-abhashkumar.pdf), tools for proactive verification of network control planes.